garretyoder/app-theme-engine/README.md

 3. `text_accent_color` - sets the text color to the accent color.
 4. `text_primary` - sets the text color to the primary text color.
 5. `text_secondary` - sets the text color to the secondary text color.

+### Text Link Colors

+This should only really be needed on `TextView'`s, it changes the color of links when TextViews are linkable.

+1. `text_link_primary_color` - sets the link text color to the primary color.
+2. `text_link_primary_color_dark` - sets the link text color to the primary dark color.
+3. `text_link_accent_color` - sets the link text color to the accent color.
+4. `text_link_primary` - sets the link text color to the primary text color.
+5. `text_link_secondary` - sets the link text color to the secondary text color.

 ### Tint Colors